whippet-code/hangman/README.md

 ### Built using React & Material UI CSS framework

 Stuff to do still
-Keyboard -
-ispressed and onChange need linking?? to both work on click.

 import all game pictures and set up array fully.